11 Living Rooms Without A Sofa That You Need To See

 A living room with no couch used as a home office

-This apartment dweller had the task of furnishing a tiny living room while trying to accommodate their remote office.
+This apartment dweller had to furnish a tiny living room while trying to accommodate their remote office.
 The solitary chair is set in front of a great window, which overlooks a high view of the city.
-The owner chose a narrow desk and tidy chair to work from and was able to place it on the wall opposite the chair.
-This makes this smaller room the perfect home office/living room combination for the remote urban worker.

 3. Open floor plan with multiple seating areas